Likelihood Inference for Possibly Non-Stationary Processes via Adaptive Overdifferencing: Simulations

-We compare the absolute bias of the adaptive exact, SCSS, and Whittle likelihood estimators of $d$ to the absolute bias of two competitors, one which treats the mean $\mu$ and variance $\sigma^2$ as unknown and one which treats the mean $\mu$ as known and equal to its true value and treats $\sigma^2$ as unknown.
-Specifically, we compare to a CSS approximate likelihood estimator as described in \cite{Beran1995}, \cite{Hualde2011}, and \cite{Hualde2020} which treats the mean $\mu$ and variance $\sigma^2$ as unknown, and we compare to the most favorable oracle implementation of the generalized minimum distance (GMD) estimator introduced by \cite{Mayoral2007}, which treats the mean $\mu$ as known and equal to its true value and treats $\sigma^2$ as unknown.
+We compare the absolute bias of the adaptive exact and Whittle likelihood estimators of $d$ to the absolute bias of two alternatives, one which treats the mean $\mu$ and variance $\sigma^2$ as unknown and one which treats the mean $\mu$ as known and equal to its true value and treats $\sigma^2$ as unknown.
+We compare to a CSS approximate likelihood estimator as described in \cite{Beran1995}, \cite{Hualde2011}, and \cite{Hualde2020} which treats the mean $\mu$ and variance $\sigma^2$ as unknown, and we compare to what we call the most favorable oracle implementation of the generalized minimum distance (GMD) estimator introduced by \cite{Mayoral2007}, which treats the mean $\mu$ as known and equal to its true value and treats $\sigma^2$ as unknown.
 The GMD estimator requires specification of the number of sample autocorrelations to include in the objective function, denoted by $k$.
-We consider the most favorable oracle implementation of the GMD estimator which we call ``Best GMD'' by using the the number of sample autocorrelations $k$ that yields the least biased GMD estimator for each value of the true memory parameter $d$ and sample size $n$.
-We do not consider the estimator introduced by \cite{Velasco2000} because simulation results from \cite{Mayoral2007} show that it is more biased and more variable than the GMD estimator for these simulation settings.

-Figure~\ref{fig:biascomp} shows the average absolute bias of the BND exact estimator, the BFR$\left(5\times 10^{-16}\right)$ exact estimator, the BND SCSS estimator, and the BND Whittle estimator compared to the average absolute bias of the CSS estimator and the Best GMD estimator.
+We refer to our implementation as the most favorable oracle implementation because it chooses the value of sample autocorrelations $k$ that is most favorable, insofar as it yields the least biased estimator of $d$ for a given sample size $n$, as if it were an oracle, i.e. as if it knew the true bias associated with each value of $k$.
+We do not consider the estimator introduced by \cite{Velasco2000} because simulation results from \cite{Mayoral2007} show that it is more biased and variable than the GMD estimator for these simulation settings.
+Figure~\ref{fig:biascomp} shows the average absolute bias of the BND exact estimator, the BFR$\left(5\times 10^{-16}\right)$ exact estimator and the BND Whittle estimator compared to the average absolute bias of the CSS estimator and the Best GMD estimator.
 Average absolute bias for the Best GMD estimator is reprinted from \cite{Mayoral2007}.
-As in this paper, \cite{Mayoral2007} simulates ARFIMA$\left(p, d, q\right)$ time series with mean $0$ and error variance $\sigma^2 = 1$, but differs in the number of simulations performed for each pair of memory parameter $d$ and sample size $n$ values. \cite{Mayoral2007} performs 5,000.
+As in this paper, \cite{Mayoral2007} simulates ARFIMA$\left(p, d, q\right)$ time series with mean $0$ and error variance $\sigma^2 = 1$, but performs 5,000 simulations for each pair of memory parameter $d$ and sample size $n$ values.